jgato/jgato/dci-openshift-app-agent.md

 # DCI Openshift Agent

+**Notice: DCI Openshift Agent is related to install/test/update OCP4 installation, and it is not covered in this tutorial**

 DCI agent for OCP4 will be in charge of automatic CI process over your cluster.
 DCI, aims to automatically deploy and test RedHat Products (like new versions of OCP).
 The DCI Openshift Agent is in charge of deploying OCP4.

 What?: Using this agent you can deploy and test new updates of OCP4.